 Invite Some Friends Over

 When you have that truly painful homesickness that just makes you want to cry, only your friends will be able to help you out of it.
 Invite them over for a chat or hang, or call them up if they are far away.
 Nothing beats the longing for a place like the realization that people are more important anyway.
-And if all else fails—and you’re still missing New York—your last option is to start looking up places to live, and move back as soon as possible.
+And if all else fails—and you’re still missing New York—your last option is to start looking up places to live, and move back to NYC as soon as possible.